Dylan-Hackett/Thaumazein/README.md

-# Archein
+# Amathia

 ## Description

-Archein is a polyphonic and percussive synthesizer for the Daisy Seed platform, based on Mutable Instruments Plaits.
+Amathia is a polyphonic and percussive synthesizer for the Daisy Seed platform, based on Mutable Instruments Plaits.
 The project extends the original Plaits source code with:

 - Polyphony (up to 4 voices) for Virtual Analog engines
 - Echo delay effect with feedback, time, lag, and mix controls
 - Touch-based interface using MPR121 capacitive touch sensor
+- Separate attack and release envelope controls with punchy response
-- Capacitive "pressure sensing" for continuous control of synth parameters
+- Capacitive touch position and pressure sensing for continuous control of synth parameters

 ## Project Structure

 The codebase has been refactored from a single monolithic file to a more modular design:

-* **Archein.h**: Main header defining project constants, external variables, and function declarations
+* **Amathia.h**: Main header defining project constants, external variables, and function declarations
-* **Archein.cpp**: Main program entry point and UI handling
+* **Amathia.cpp**: Main program entry point and UI handling
 * **Polyphony.cpp**: Handles voice allocation, polyphony management, and voice initialization
 * **Interface.cpp**: Manages hardware interface, controls, and system initialization
 * **AudioProcessor.cpp**: Implements the audio processing callback and voice rendering